What is Carer’s Allowance?

 - Disability Living Allowance (at the middle or highest rate of care component)

 - Constant Attendance Allowance at the full day rate with a War Disablement Pension or at the exceptional rate with an Industrial Injuries Disablement Benefit.

-- you’re doing a course described as full-time by the establishment providing it
+- study a course described as full-time by the establishment providing it

-- you earn no more than £120 a week after certain deductions (like Income Tax) have been made.
+- earn no more than £120 a week after certain deductions (like Income Tax) have been made

 Claiming carer’s allowance may impact upon other benefits that you receive such as State Pension.